xdrip/xdrip_docs/docs/use/mainUI.md

 1. [Setup the unit you want to display your blood glucose with](../settings)
 2. [Add alarms](../alarms)
-3. If you're connecting xDrip+ to a sensor, share data
+3. If you're connecting xDrip+ to a sensor, share data to another phone with xDrip+ or to the [cloud](../cloud)
 4. Display xDrip+ on the phone when screen is locked
 5. Add a widget to your phone home screen
 6. Add a smartwatch